krisko4/AISD/README.md

 # AISD
 ## Algorithms &amp; data structures

-The following repository mentions some of the algorithms I have implemented during labs on my master degree studies.
+The following repository includes some of the algorithms I have implemented during exercises on my master degree studies.
 The algorithms are written in Java and tested using JUnit.

 ## List of implemented algorithms & data structures